Meowcoin-Foundation/meowcoin-rpc-proxy/README.md

 dbcache=4096
 ```

-## Sir, how do I start this application?
+## How do I start this application?

 ```
 npm start
 ```

 ## Help with Telestai RPC calls, arguments and stuff
-Go to https://rvn-rpc-mainnet.ting.finance/ for in depth description of each RPC call
+Go to https://tls-rpc-mainnet.telestai.io/ for in depth description of each RPC call
 ![image](https://user-images.githubusercontent.com/9694984/212323158-6ed00511-cfcc-4338-990c-ebb57f590cf0.png)